ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``Reflecting``: Particles leaving the boundary are reflected from the boundary back into the domain.
       When ``boundary.reflect_all_velocities`` is false, the sign of only the normal velocity is changed, otherwise the sign of all velocities are changed.

+    * ``Thermal``: Particles leaving the boundary are reflected from the boundary back into the domain and their velocities are thermalized.
+The tangential velocity components are sampled from ``gaussian`` distribution and the component normal to the boundary is sampled from ``gaussian flux`` distribution.
+      The standard deviation for these distributions should be provided for each species using ``boundary.<species>.u_th``.
+The same standard deviation is used to sample all components.

 * ``boundary.reflect_all_velocities`` (`bool`) optional (default `false`)
     For a reflecting boundary condition, this flags whether the sign of only the normal velocity is changed or all velocities.